 If you aren’t familiar with Gratitude, it’s a practice that allows you to find the good in everything.
 It focuses on the positive.
 It has such a profound impact on how you perceive everything in your life.
 Especially if you do Gratitude Journaling in the morning, it may completely change the way you look at the rest of your day, at people, at places, at things.
 Life can be busy, hectic and stressful.
 By taking just a few minutes for yourself every morning to slow down and think about things you are thankful for, you train your mind to think about the good things in life.
 Over time, this inherently changes the way you perceive the world, events and your day-to-day.
 Another great thing about having a gratitude practice allows you to be more vulnerable with yourself, dive a little bit deeper and get to know yourself better.

 All you need is a journal and a pen.
 If you don’t have a journal, a piece of paper will also do.
 Or just pop your thoughts into the notes of your phone (even though I recommend doing it pen to paper, because handwriting activates our brain in a different way).
 At best, sit in a quiet, comfortable space, but you can even do this during your daily commute with the train.
 Consistency is key to start any new habit.
 So choose a time or moment that you are likely to stick to every day, this may be right after you wake up, in your car right before you walk into the office, or while you have your first morning coffee.

-To get started, think about three thing that you are grateful for.
+To get started, think about three things that you are grateful for.
 It can be people, places, experiences, things… literally everything.
 No matter how big or small.
 And also think about WHY you are grateful for them.

-For example: I am grateful to be a Breathwork Teacher, because I get to create a positive impact in many peoples lives through the work that I do.
+For example: I am grateful to be a Breathwork Teacher because I get to create a positive impact in many people's lives through the work that I do.